oscarmorgan1/BarFinder-Documentation/docs/index.md

-# Barfinder — Internal Documentation
+# BarFinder — Internal Documentation

-Welcome to the internal documentation for **Barfinder**, a location-based nightlife discovery platform.
+Welcome to the internal documentation for **BarFinder**, a location-based nightlife discovery platform.

-Barfinder enables users to discover nearby bars, pubs, clubs, and venues through a **map-first experience**, enhanced by conversational search, venue metadata, and social signals such as points, activity, and vibe.
+Barfinder enables users to discover nearby bars, pubs, clubs, and venues through a map-first experience, enhanced by conversational search, venue metadata, and social signals such as points, activity, and vibe.

 This documentation is intended for:

-- Frontend engineers (React Native)
+- Frontend (React Native)
-- Backend engineers (Firebase / Cloud Functions)
+- Backend (Firebase / Cloud Functions)
-- Product and platform contributors
+- Product and platform

 ---